The Art of Giving: Tax Savings on Charitable Contributions

 Donations Blog Banner

-Ever heard of the saying, “it’s better to give than to receive?”
+Ever heard of the saying, “It’s better to give than to receive?”
 It turns out there’s science behind it!

 Data shows that the happiness a giver feels outlasts that of a receiver.
-Psychology researchers from the University of Chicago Booth School of Business and Northwestern University Kellogg School of Management conducted studies that revealed that the self-reported happiness of participants who regularly gave gifts to someone else did not fade, or had a slower decline than that of people on the receiving end.
+Psychology researchers from the University of Chicago Booth School of Business and Northwestern University Kellogg School of Management conducted studies that revealed that the self-reported happiness of participants who regularly gave gifts to someone else did not fade or had a slower decline than that of people on the receiving end.

-There’s an abundance of quotes reminding us of the importance of giving; how those who do so without expecting anything will eventually be rewarded.
-We don’t want to put a price tag on generosity, but the universe (even the government) does favor the heart that gives.
+There’s an abundance of quotes reminding us of the importance of giving.
+How those who do so without expecting anything will eventually be rewarded.
+We don’t want to put a price tag on generosity.
+But the universe (even the government) does favor the heart that gives.
 This is perhaps why tax savings are generally available to those who make charitable contributions.

 Here’s how it works.